Quick Start

 Congratulations!
 You've learned the basics of Veloxx.
 Here's what to explore next:

-📚 Learning Resources
+### 📚 Learning Resources

-- Complete API Reference: Explore all available methods
+- **[Complete API Reference](/docs/api/rust)**: Explore all available methods for Rust, Python, and JavaScript/WASM.

-- Examples Repository: Real-world usage patterns
+- **[Examples Repository](https://github.com/conqxeror/veloxx/tree/main/examples)**: See real-world usage patterns and complete code examples.

-- Performance Guide: Optimize your data processing
+- **[Performance Guide](/docs/performance/benchmarks)**: Learn how to optimize your data processing workflows.

-💡 Common Patterns
+### 💡 Common Patterns

 // Chain operations for data pipeline